HARVARD UNIVERSITY – SUSTAIN ARTS

 Michael Sanders previously worked as a publicist in the Office of the Dean in the College of Social Sciences at Loyola University New Orleans.
 His work there included coordinating an inaugural Jazz and American Democracy Professional Training Workshop for Orleans parish public school teachers.
 Prior to his work at Loyola, he worked as a publicist for Lincoln Center Theater and BMCC Tribeca Performing Arts Center.
 He has taught communication courses at Louisiana State University, and as an artist, has performed in traditional and experimental theater in Louisiana and New York.
 Michael holds a BA in Mass Communication from Xavier University of Louisiana, an MA in Communication Studies from Louisiana State University, and an EdM from Harvard Graduate School of Education.

 Lawrence T. McGill

 Vice President for Research, Candid

-Lawrence T. McGill, PhD, joined the Foundation Center in January 2007 as Vice President for Research.
+Lawrence T. McGill, PhD, joined Candid (formerly Foundation Center) in January 2007 as Vice President for Research.
 Under his leadership, the Center’s research department has significantly expanded its capacity, while continuing to produce definitive analyses of philanthropic sector trends.
 Previously, he was Director of Research and Planning for the Cultural Policy and the Arts National Data Archive (CPANDA) and Deputy Director of the Princeton University Center for Arts and Cultural Policy Studies (CACPS), the country’s first and leading center for the study of arts and cultural policy in the United States.
 His work with CPANDA involved identifying, evaluating, and analyzing key data sets for inclusion in the archive, on topics related to artists, audiences, organizations, and public support for the arts.
 By the end of 2006, the archive held more than 200 such data sets.